NicoSergio15/NicoSergio15.github.io/README.md

 ### About me
 Hi!
 I'm Nico, a ramdom uni student major in agriculture science.
-But sometimes I do a code a bit.
+But sometimes I write codes a bit.